List of Marvel Comics characters: G: Evan Sabahnur

 Evan Sabahnur was created by Rick Remender and Esad Ribić, and was first seen in Uncanny X-Force #7 (June 2011) and fully appeared in Uncanny X-Force #18 (February 2012).

 Evan Sabahnur is a clone of Apocalypse raised by Fantomex in isolation in a secret facility.
 When the Horseman of Death Archangel ascends to replace the deceased Apocalypse, Fantomex unleashes Evan to defeat him.
 Evan is subsequently enrolled at the Jean Grey School for Higher Learning, marking his first exposure to the outside world.
 He struggles with his identity, aware of the implications of his connection to Apocalypse.
 Many of his peers fear him due to his lineage, and Deathlok predicts that Evan may become one of the X-Men's greatest enemies.
 When Daken and his Brotherhood of Mutants attempt to manipulate him into committing murder, he resists their influence and forms a close bond with Deadpool, who seeks to guide and protect Evan.

 After spending several years as a student at the Jean Grey School, Evan is affected by the events of the 2014 "AXIS" storyline, in which a spell cast by Doctor Doom and the Scarlet Witch inverts the moral alignments of many heroes and villains.
 As a result, Evan transforms to more closely resemble Apocalypse and leads the X-Men as his loyal enforcers.
 However, Deadpool is able to reach Evan and help undo the effects of the spell.

 Evan adopts the codename Genesis and joins the time-displaced X-Men.
 With them, he defeats Blob and Toad and even throws a party which his former classmates attend.
 While collaborating with the time-displaced Beast in a search for a time machine, he encounters and develops a friendship with a young En Sabah Nur.
 Despite his efforts, Genesis is unable to prevent the events that would lead En Sabah Nur to become Apocalypse.

-During the 2019 "Age of X-Man" storyline, Genesis is one of many characters transported into the pocket dimension created by X-Man.
-In this reality, he is raised by Apocalypse and joins X-Tracts, a group of revolutionaries opposing X-Man's authoritarian regime.
+In the storyline "Age of X-Man", Genesis is transported to a pocket dimension created by X-Man.
+In this reality, he is raised by Apocalypse and joins X-Tracts, a group of revolutionaries opposing X-Man's regime.
 Genesis is mortally wounded by Omega Red in battle and subsequently dies.